hugoferreira/hugoferreira.github.com/_posts/2013-03-28-why-post-functional-programming-matters.markdown

 ### Reason N. 3 They scale even if you do nothing about it! ###

-*"A programming language is low level when its programs require attention to the irrelevant."* -- Alan J. Perlis.
+> A programming language is low level when its programs require attention to the irrelevant. -- Alan J. Perlis.

 Now imagine if pieces of programs could be regarded as *pure*, i.e., having absolutely no side effects.
 What would this mean?